vladkov88/StanOccupancyModelTutorials/OccupancyStanIntroduction.md

 ## Prerequisite knowledge and background

 This tutorials assumes the reader is familiar with R, occupancy models, and Bayesian statistics.
 Some base knowledge of Stan would be helpful, even if it is just completing the schools "hello world" [example](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).
-This work builds upon a previous [example tutorial](https://github.com/stan-dev/example-models/blob/master/misc/ecology/occupancy/occupancy.stan), which I helped to update.
+This tutorial builds upon a previous [example tutorial](https://github.com/stan-dev/example-models/blob/master/misc/ecology/occupancy/occupancy.stan), which I helped to update.
-Another [tutorial](http://mbjoseph.github.io/2014/11/14/stan_occ.html) I found did not use current Stan syntax.
+Another [tutorial](https://mbjoseph.github.io/posts/2018-12-27-dynamic-occupancy-models-in-stan/) I found did not use current Stan syntax.
 Last, [a multi-species tutorial exists](http://mc-stan.org/users/documentation/case-studies/dorazio-royle-occupancy.html), but is beyond the (current) scope of this tutorial